arts for life’s journey

 The Mission of MAP

 We have seen first-hand how life changing the arts can be, yet many in our own communities have limited access to participate due to a variety of social, economic and physical factors.
 We have been partnering with area social service organizations to provide workshops in art, movement, music and writing to clients and residents free of charge.
-We average 25 classes each month, and serve nearly 300 people.

 Some of our partners include: